cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/network/NetworkCloudlet.rst

 NetworkCloudlet
 ^^^^^^^^^^^^^^^

-.. java:constructor:: public NetworkCloudlet(int id, long cloudletLength, int pesNumber)
+.. java:constructor:: public NetworkCloudlet(int id, long length, int pesNumber)
    :outertype: NetworkCloudlet

    Creates a NetworkCloudlet with no priority and file size and output size equal to 1.

    :param id: the unique ID of this cloudlet
-   :param cloudletLength: the length or size (in MI) of this cloudlet to be executed in a VM
+   :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )
    :param pesNumber: the pes number

 Methods